bbrietzke/anisble/docs/index.md

         julia/              # downloads and installs [Juila](https://julialang.org/)
         julia_compiler/     # installs the prerequisites to compile/build [Juila](https://julialang.org/)
         jupyter/            # installs a [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) instance

+## Role Details
+### Common
+* Sets the timezone to be US/Central
+* Fixes the Pi user password
+* Changes ssh to prevent logging in via passwords and registers ssh keys for the pi user
+* Updates all packages
+* Install screen and python3

+### Documentor
+* Install mkdocs

+### Julia
+* Downloads the Julia tar file and installs it to /opt
+* creates a julia user for distributed work over ssh

+### Julia Compiler
+* Installs required packages in order to compile julia
+* Sets the swap file to max out at 8G install 100M

+### Jupyter
+* Install Jupyter Hub
+* Sets it up to run as a service